HolyBlackCat/cpp-tutorials/configuring_vsc_debugger.md

   ```json
   "enableAutoVariableSummaries": true,
   ```
-  Let's say you have a struct:
+  Let's say you have a struct: (if you don't know what those are, read your C++ book more and come back later)
   ```cpp
   struct A
   {